rycolab/aclpub2/README.md

       value: oral | poster
     - name: Submitted Area
       value: Semantics | Machine Learning | ...
-  file: File name relative to the papers/ directory, i.e. 1.pdf
+  file: File name relative to the papers/ directory, e.g. 1.pdf
   attachments:
     # A list of additional files associated with the paper.
     # The type, along with one of file or url must be specified.